 Three law enforcement officers fired weapons during chase in Boulder

-May 13—Two deputies with the Boulder County Sheriff's Office and one officer from the University of Colorado Boulder fired their weapons at a suspect who displayed a gun during a chase in Boulder.
+May 14—Two deputies with the Boulder County Sheriff's Office and one officer from the University of Colorado Boulder fired their weapons at a suspect who displayed a gun during a chase in Boulder.

 Trenton Joshua Dunham, 25, was arrested Thursday on suspicion of 16 counts including attempted murder and assault after an alleged multi-jurisdictional crime spree that culminated with personnel from the Boulder Police Department, CU Boulder Police Department and Boulder County Sheriff's Office pursuing Dunham in a stolen truck to the Table Mesa on-ramp of U.S. 36.